Studentenstadt

-Studentenstadt Freimann is a student housing complex in Munich, Germany.
+Studentenstadt is a student housing complex in Munich, Germany.
 The complex was built in two stages, between 1961-1968 and between 1970-1977, and is Germany's largest student housing complex with 2,478 residential units in 14 buildings.

-Next to the Olympic Village, it is the second largest complex of the Studentenwerk München.
-In order to create affordable housing relatively quickly, several "Wohncontainer" (similar to mobile homes) have been set up near the original buildings.
-Today, more than 2,500 people live in "StuSta".
+Besides the Olympic Village, it is the second largest student accommodation managed by the Studentenwerk München.
+In order to create affordable housing relatively quickly, several "Wohncontainer" similar to mobile homes were set up near the Studentenstadt buildings.
+Today, more than 2,500 people live in this complex.
 The streets that run through Studentenstadt are named after the World War II era resistance group, the White Rose.
 For example, they are named Willi-Graf-Straße, Hans-Leipelt-Straße, and Christoph-Probst-Straße.

-Location

-Studentenstadt is located in northern Munich (Freimann) between the Autobahn A9 and the northern part of the Englischer Garten in the neighborhood of Schwabing.
-The nearest U-Bahn stop, Studentenstadt, is served by the U6.
-A number of bus lines also serve the station (50, 143, 177, 181, 231, and 233).

 History

-The concept was first developed by Egon Wiberg, the rector of Ludwig-Maximilians-Universität.
+The concept was first developed by Egon Wiberg, the rector of Ludwig-Maximilians-Universität (LMU).
 It was founded by the Studentenwerk München.
-After the Bavarian Prime Minister, Hanns Siedel, set aside a parcel of land of about 8 hectares on the border of the English Garden for use, a series of hearings and meetings took place between the state of Bavaria and Studentenwerk München.
+The Bavarian Prime Minister Hanns Seidel set aside a parcel of land of about 8 hectares on the border of the English Garden for use by the Studentenwerk München.
+A series of hearings and meetings took place between the state of Bavaria and Studentenwerk München.
 At the beginning of the project, the Max Kade Foundation donated 1,000,000 German marks.
 There was then an architectural competition in 1960.
 The resulting winner was Ernst Maria Lang, with the architectural company Lang und Pogadl.
 After that, about 1,500 living spaces were planned in Studentenstadt, and this count was later raised to 2,500 in 1971.

 Construction began in 1961, and Studentenstadt was built in four stages.
 In the first stage, between 1961 and 1963, Houses 1-6 were built.
 In the second, between 1966 and 1968, Houses 7 and 8 were built.
 In the third, between 1971 and 1973, Houses 9 and 10 were built.
 Finally, in the final stage, the last four houses were built between 1974 and 1975.
 A few of these houses are named, mostly after those who supported construction.
 In 1975, a children's nursery was opened, and the Hans-Scholl-Halle was built between 1976 and 1977.
 The U-Bahn stop at Studentenstadt was opened on October 19, 1971, just as 8 of the 14 houses were completed.